-To create a new relation between two tables, click Relation on the toolbar and then click parent and child tables in your diagram.
+To create a new relationship between two tables, click Relationship on the toolbar and then click parent and child tables in your diagram.

 In this example, click table customer and then table order.

-The new relation line appears in the diagram and column customer_id is added to the child table order automatically.
+The new relationship line appears in the diagram and column customer_id is added to the child table order automatically.

-By default, the primary key is used for the relation.
+By default, the primary key is used for the relationship.
 If you wish to change the primary key, select the parent table and modify the primary key.